 This is posited as one man’s theory.
 But when the principal players link together so seamlessly, what comes into view is something akin to a professional sting operation.
 These are just pieces of a puzzle that begin to reveal a nefarious operation set out to trap the Trump campaign and now the president.
 And if even one part of this proves true, the consequences for our republic and our liberties are calamitous.

-Read Part II Here!We value your comments!
-Please weigh in on our comment section below.
+Read Part II Here!Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com